shimomut/panorama-tools/memory_leak_detection/malloc_replace/README.md

 * This solution can trace malloc/free calls but cannot trace memory allocations by system calls (e.g. mmep()).
 * This solution captures backtrace of malloc/free calls, but the depth of the backtrace is limited to one.
+* `parse_malloc_trace_log.py` has to be executed on real Panorama environment, because this script uses `readelf` to read symbol tables from executable files.
+* If memory is allocated from *.so and the *.so is unloaded without free-ing the memory, caller name of the memory cannot be resolved.
+In order to solve this issue, you need to